bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 That's a problem of that specific implementation.
 That would essentially mean that that specific implementation has forked itself of the network.
 I think if you really go into this debate, that's sort of ultimately what it's about.
-And that's why I mentioned at the beginning of this episode that, consensus changes are kind of interesting because it sort of says something about how do you define Bitcoin, what is Bitcoin.
+And that's why I mentioned at the beginning of this episode that consensus changes are kind of interesting because it sort of says something about how do you define Bitcoin, what is Bitcoin.
 And this is an example where that actually applies.

 ## What is Bitcoin